pjsip/pjproject_docs/docs/source/pjsua2/general_concept.rst

 If you have developed applications with PJSIP, you'll know about this already.
-In PJSIP, all operations that involve sending and receiving SIP messages are asynchronous, meaning that the function that invokes the operation will complete immediately, and you will be given the completion status as callbacks.
+In PJSIP, all operations that involve sending and receiving SIP messages are asynchronous, meaning that the function that invokes the operation will complete immediately, and you will be given the completion status in a callback.

-Take a look for example the ``makeCall()`` method of the :cpp:class:`pj::Call` class.
+Take a look for example the :cpp:func:`pj::Call::makeCall()` method of the :cpp:class:`pj::Call` class.
 This function  is used to initiate outgoing call to a destination.
 When this function returns  successfully, it does not mean that the call has been established, but rather  it means that the call has been initiated successfully.
-You will be given the report of the call progress and/or completion in the ``onCallState()`` callback method of :cpp:class:`pj::Call` class.
+You will be given the report of the call progress and/or completion in the :cpp:func:`pj::Call::onCallState()` callback method of :cpp:class:`pj::Call` class.

 Threading
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
 For platforms that require polling, the PJSUA2 module provides its own worker
 thread to poll PJSIP, so it is not necessary to instantiate own your polling
 thread.
-Having said that the application should be prepared to have the
+Application should be prepared to have the
 callbacks called by different thread than the main thread.
 The PJSUA2 module
 itself is thread safe.

 Often though, especially if you use PJSUA2 with high level languages such as
 Python, it is required to disable PJSUA2 internal worker threads by setting
-:cpp:struct:`EpConfig.uaConfig.threadCnt <pj::EpConfig>` to 0, because the
+:cpp:struct:`EpConfig.uaConfig.threadCnt <pj::EpConfig>` to 0, because Python
-high level environment doesn't  like to be called by external thread (such as
-PJSIP's worker thread).
+doesn't  like to be called by external thread (such as PJSIP's worker thread).

 Problems with Garbage Collection
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Garbage collection (GC) exists in Java and Python (and other languages, but we don't support those for now), and there are some problems with it when it comes to PJSUA2 usage:
+Garbage collection (GC) exists in run-time such as Java and Python, and there are some problems with it when it comes to PJSUA2 usage:

 - it delays the destruction of objects (including PJSUA2 objects), causing the code in object's destructor to be executed out of order